Quick start#

 Running the workflow with direct parameter specification#

-method.
-This approach is ideal for cases where only a few parameters need to be customized.
 You can override the default settings by passing them as keyword arguments, offering a more flexible and lightweight way to set up the workflow.

 rss_job = RssMaker(name="your workflow name").make(tag='Si',